 Directed exclusively by women, this programme adopts different strategies towards the above issues, but each film, it feels, seeks a relevance to the pressured moment, as well as joining in a dialogue with the larger frames of time that we all move within.
 To be both urgent and enduring.
 Whether orchestrated or observed, retrieved or reflective, each purposes its intimate aesthetic, emotional and intellectual impulses and energies towards the common realm, with care and for consideration.
 They are singular and social.

-Selected by Gareth Evans.
-Evans is a writer, editor, presenter, and an event and film producer (Unseen: the Lives of Looking; Patience (After Sebald); and By Our Selves).
-He is Film Curator at Whitechapel Gallery, London.
+Selected by Gareth Evans, writer, editor, presenter, event and film producer (Unseen: the Lives of Looking; Patience (After Sebald); and By Our Selves).
+Evans is Film Curator at Whitechapel Gallery, London.

 Followed by a discussion with the artists moderated by Adam Pugh.